The-Software-Gorilla/tdd-by-example/java/ch01/README.md

 - [ ] \$5 + 10 CHF = $10 if rate is 2:1
 - [ ] \$5 * 2 = $10

-These TODO's are then added into the Money.Tests DollarTest class and we write the tests from there.
+These TODO's are then added into the DollarTest class and we write the tests from there.
 By the end of the chapter, that list has grown to this, and only the second item has been completed:
 - [ ] \$5 + 10 CHF = $10 if rate is 2:1
 - [x] \$5 * 2 = $10